iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 * `astral_species_annotated.tree`: the species tree with annotations on every branch
 * `astral_species_annotated.log`: the log file for ASTRAL

-The annotated tree contains a lot of extra information on every node, e.g.:
+The annotated tree contains a lot of extra information on every branch, e.g.:

 ```
 [q1=0.9130236794171221;q2=0.04753773093937029;q3=0.03943858964350768;f1=334.1666666666667;f2=17.398809523809526;f3=14.43452380952381;pp1